Used Oil Management

 Used oil should never be dumped or sprayed on the ground or poured down the drain!

-Arkansas adopted the federal used oil management standards promulgated on September 10, 1992, as a part of the state's hazardous waste management program codified in ADEQ Regulation No. 23 (Hazardous Waste Management) in June 1994 with an effective date (for the used oil regulations) of July 1, 1994.
+Arkansas adopted the federal used oil management standards promulgated on September 10, 1992, as a part of the state's hazardous waste management program codified in DEQ Regulation No. 23 (Hazardous Waste Management) in June 1994 with an effective date (for the used oil regulations) of July 1, 1994.
 These regulations govern the handling, storage, recycling, processing, and disposal of all used oils in the State after the effective date of the regulations.

 Arkansas's adoption and implementation of the used oil management standards are equivalent to the requirements of the federal program with the exception of three more stringent requirements:

-- Arkansas requires that used oil transporters, processors and re-refiners, burners, and marketers submit the state's Subtitle C Site ID Form in order to notify ADEQ of their used oil management activities and to obtain an EPA identification number.
+- Arkansas requires that used oil transporters, processors and re-refiners, burners, and marketers submit the state's Subtitle C Site ID Form in order to notify DEQ of their used oil management activities and to obtain an EPA identification number.
 The state does not allow notification by a simple letter, as provided for in the federal rules.
 A handler who attempts to notify by letter will be mailed a blank Site ID Form and instructions, with instructions to complete and return the appropriate form.

 - In order to better identify the used oil universe subject to compliance monitoring, Arkansas requires that used oil handlers subject to notification requirements but who have already obtained an EPA identification number must submit an updated notification form for their used oil activities.